-If you are a student and registered to participate in the International Junior Science Olympiad 2017 (IJSO), this is your opportunity to join the water and sustainability video challenge and demonstrate how your innovative idea can help to mitigate the impact of global trends on the secure access to safe drinking water.
+If you are a student and registered to participate in the International Junior Science Olympiad 2017 (IJSO), this is your opportunity to join the “How do you solve water?” video challenge and demonstrate how your innovative idea can help to mitigate the impact of global trends on the secure access to safe drinking water.
 The winning student or team of students of the participating school will be recognized with the Xylem Water Prize during the official IJSO opening ceremony on December 4, 2017.
 Each member of the winning country team (max.
 6 students) will also be awarded an iPad.
 Xylem Water Prize is a separate recognition from the International Junior Science Olympiad.
 Xylem is a leading global water technology company dedicated to solving the world’s most challenging water issues and the company is sponsoring IJSO this year.

 Pick one of the global trends described below, and define one (1) innovative that can help to help to solve water:

 • Population growth